SafiUllahAshfaq/interviews-learning/open-questions.md

       - We can increase the count of threads inside "thread pool", in this way eventQueue (that consumes memory) will not be that much length, since number of threads inside "thread pool" are the bottleneck here, we can increase their count.
   - We can use worker thread, (process.fork) and offload the for loop on that separate thread.
   - We can use a framework like EWD.js to consume multi-threaded execution if the application is of that kind.
+- How can we run concurrent code in nodejs? (pm2, EWD.js)

 ## Express